DOSSIER-dev/DOSSIER-Sources/README.md

    `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

+Next, create local configuration in the `conf` directory:

+  - create a local configuration for the django application by issuing `cp conf/django/settings_local_default.py conf/django/settings_local.py` and adapt settings.

 Some setup steps are required (such as initialising the databse) when starting the application the first time.
 See (and run) the setup script `./setup.sh` for help with that.
 (Alternatively, use django management commands such as